Forex

 The Law of Supply and Demand

 The Wyckoff method centers around the law of supply and demand.
-It's a simple but powerful concept:
+It's a simple but important concept:

 The Law of Cause and Effect: Wyckoff Accumulation vs Distribution